 • Baby Shower Games with Scoreboards, Give Prizes!

-If you want to skip ahead to the phrasing examples for each situation:
+If you want to skip ahead to the baby shower wording examples for each situation:

 - Thank you to the host example